The Chinese Restaurant: Production

-"The Chinese Restaurant" was written by series co-creators Larry David and Jerry Seinfeld and directed by Tom Cherones, who directed all of the episodes in season two.
-David came up with the idea of the real-time episode while he and Seinfeld were waiting for a table at a Chinese restaurant in Los Angeles.
-When David presented the episode to NBC executives, he received a negative reaction.
-The network felt that there was no real story and viewers would not be interested.
+Larry David came up with the idea while he and Seinfeld were waiting for a table at Genghis Cohen, a Chinese restaurant in the Fairfax District of Los Angeles.
+David told an interviewer, "I thought this could be a pretty funny idea, waiting in real-time.
+You get 23 minutes to do the show; let's just have them wait 23 minutes for a table."
+Seinfeld said, "We were waiting for a table, and I remember him writing the idea down."
+When David presented the episode to NBC executives, it was not well received, as they felt there was no real story to the episode and viewers would not be interested.
 Executive Warren Littlefield commented that he thought there were pages missing from the script he had received.
 David argued that each character had a storyline: Jerry's story was he recognized a woman but did not know from where; Elaine's story was that she was very hungry; and George's story was that he was unable to use the phone.
 NBC disagreed and objected to the broadcast of the episode.

-To satisfy the executives, staff writer Larry Charles suggested the group's storyline to be on their way to a one-night screening of Plan 9 from Outer Space, and thus introducing a "ticking clock" scenario to the story.
-When the NBC executives still objected, David threatened to quit the show if the network would force any major changes upon the script.
+To satisfy the executives, staff writer Larry Charles suggested a storyline that entailed the group heading to a one-night screening of Plan 9 from Outer Space, thus introducing a "ticking clock" scenario to the story.
+When the NBC executives still objected, David threatened to quit the show if the network forced any major changes to the script.
 Seinfeld supported David and NBC eventually allowed them to produce "The Chinese Restaurant" without any significant alterations, although they strongly advised them not go through with it, and postponed the broadcast until near the end of the season.